rpede/MobileProgramming24/_advanced_state/password_manager.md

 It is done with `SharedPreferences.getInstance()`.
 This initialization is async, so it can't be done in the constructor of `Storage`.
-We therefor use a factory method to create an instance of it.
+We therefor use an async factory method to create an instance of it.

 # Core